School Support Volunteer Project in Greece - Chios

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your program fee and includes the night before your program orientation.

 Orientation will be held on the Monday morning of your volunteer program.
 The orientation which is run by the local team will include an introduction to the IVHQ Greece program rules and expectations, health and safety, do’s and don’ts in Chios, a basic Greek language and culture lesson, and a brief city tour.
-Orientation will also give you a chance to sign up for Greek language lessons and to meet other volunteers with whom you can swap contact details for weekend travel and socializing.
+Orientation will also give you a chance to sign up for Greek language lessons and to meet other volunteers with whom you can swap contact details for weekend travel and socialising.
 You will also be introduced to your specific placement during the orientation.

 Volunteer schedule example